 Have The Right Supplies On Hand

 Before you start cutting, you need to make sure you have the right supplies.
-First, you need to have sharp scissors.
+Learn more about Saki Shears to ensure you have sharp scissors.
 Dull scissors will not only give your child a bad haircut, but they can also be dangerous.
 You can easily find a high-quality pair of hair-cutting shears online or at your local beauty supply store, so there is no excuse for using anything less.
 In addition to sharp scissors, you’ll need to have some type of cape or smock to put around your child’s shoulders and a comb and some clips.
 The comb will help you section off the hair, while the clips will hold back any sections that you’re not working on.

 Wet The Hair